TheAnimal03/MasterThesis_Informatics/README.md

 ```
 ├── Literatur           collection for OD and KD
 ├── Vorbereitung        proposal for thesis
-├── source              collection for OD and KD
+├── source (src)              collection for OD and KD
 |   ├── pytorch-YOLOv4  main folder for the implemantation
 ```
 ## Code inside pytorch-YOLOv4